AdaCore/spark2014/docs/guidance/main.rst

    the loop on the variable value.
 See the specific section of the SPARK User's Guide on that topic: http://docs.adacore.com/spark2014-docs/html/ug/en/source/how_to_write_loop_invariants.html.
 #.
-Once you are confident this property should be provable, run SPARK in proof
+Once you're confident this property should be provable, run SPARK in proof
    mode on the specific line with the check by right-clicking on this line in the editor panel inside GPS, selecting :menuselection:`SPARK --> Prove Line` from the contextual menu, selecting :guilabel:`2` as value for